 B. At other locations of federally-owned lands, pets may be left unattended and tied, on a leash not to exceed six feet, to objects for up to four hours.
 Pets will not be tied to trees or other woody plants.
 Pets will not be tied to trash cans.

 C. Pets left unattended and tied to an object must have direct access to drinking water, fresh air, and shade.
-At all times and in all places, pets must be secured on a leash not to exceed six feet.
+Pets will not be tied in such a way as to create resource damage, unsafe conditions or interfere with public use..

 D. No pets will be permitted at Camp Brookside (service animals excepted).